 Rough house in the lake/pool – I have fond memories both of rough housing the lake with my dad and then doing the same with my sons – all four of them.
 Allowing them to climb on you, fall off you, or beg you to throw them off into the deep is worth its weight in fond memories and there are studies that show how important it is for the boys’ development, especially for testosterone, etc. I prefer lakes but if you have a pool, you must be a rich cake-eater…

 Journal – I joke but its true.
 Teach your son to write things down.
 You don’t have to call it a diary and he doesn’t need to have a lock and key but there is SO MUCH DATA on the importance of writing things down!
 Thoughts, goals, dreams, fears, lists, sketches, you name it.
 Teach/show him how and why.
-Looking back on what I have written over the years has been sometimes emotional, a few times frightening, and almost always encouraging.
+I recently looked at my old journals, was reading through when I was studying for a Spanish CLEP practice test, and looking back on what I have written over the years has been sometimes emotional, a few times frightening, and almost always encouraging.

 Write a Personal Note – My mom was the one that taught me but my Uncle John was such a regular at sending notes, I may have picked up some of the habit from him as well.
 Writing a thank you note, personal note, birthday card, holiday card, etc. is becoming a lost art of sorts.
 Remember when we lit up when we received and email and threw out our regular mail?
 Now we are so inundated with email that it is refreshing to open up a personal note, especially handwritten, from someone we care about or is expressing their well wishes or gratitude to us.